yajurvendrasinh/interview-tech-prep/mks/w1sprint2.markdown

 There are 4 different instantiation patterns in JavaScript.
 Here is a good [spreadsheet](http://www.ryanatkinson.io/javascript-instantiation-patterns/) outlining each.
 I'll walk through all of them.

+- Really great [site](http://www.objectplayground.com/) to visualize prototypes and objects in Javascript.

 ###The functional pattern

 - a simple "maker" pattern